 We will be continually analysing the data from the Cape Connella sites to assess whether the monitoring sites are suitable potential farming areas.

-UPDATE – August 2021; our scientific research permit remains approved and active.
+UPDATE 2021: The monitoring buoys were removed in November 2020.
+Our scientific research permit remains approved and active.